carbontec-pub-org/docs/spectre/block.md

 Get the most recent block number
 -------------

-Returns number of the most recent block.
+Returns the number of the most recent block.

 #### Sample request